SangaraNaarayanan-tuts/SangarPortfolioVue/README.md

 See the [Vue CLI configuration reference](https://cli.vuejs.org/config/).
 Build options live in `vue.config.js`.

-To register this as a vue app built for a poc in few days
+To register this as a vue app built for a poc in few days.
+The data in this application are dynamic from a local stored json for easy retrival and quicker mechanism.